Quality Supervision to Shape Your Path as a Healer

 One of my greatest joys as an LPC-Supervisor is working with new counselors as they journey towards full licensure.
 As a Wingspan Certified and Texas State Board-Approved Licensed Professional Counselor Supervisor, I provide a safe, compassionate environment to foster the growth and development of Licensed Professional Counselor Associates.

 Throughout the supervision experience I will take on different roles at different times — administrator teacher, trainer, role model, consultant, counselor, evaluator, gatekeeper, and partner in this shared journey.
 During the supervision process, associates will develop their counseling skills and theoretical knowledge, learn best ethical practices, gain practical clinical tools, and develop personally and professionally through self-reflection and evaluation, group work when possible, quality supervision, and experiential exercises.
-When available, associates may have the opportunity to work with individual clients and to co-facilitate groups and workshops with me in my private practice if they so choose.
+When available, associates may have the opportunity to work with individual clients and to co-facilitate groups and workshops with me in my private practice if they so choose (see offered supervision tracks below).

 I use a developmental model of supervision based on the Integrated Developmental Model developed by Stoltenberg, McNeill, and Delworth (1998).
 This model considers significant, yet common stages of development as a counselor and takes into account the Supervisee’s level of training, experience, and proficiency.
 This model considers that each counselor goes through stages of development, beginning as a novice counselor (i.e., limited training or experience in the specific domain of supervision such as treatment planning or case conceptualization, very dependent upon Supervisor, etc.) and ending as an autonomous, seasoned clinician (i.e., a personal style of counseling has emerged and the Supervisee demonstrates high levels of awareness regarding personal competency, counselor functions more independently without need for highly-involved supervision, Supervisor becomes more of a consultant, etc.).